 25. Deodorize Garbage Cans

 Simply sprinkle some baking soda on the bottom of your trash cans to help keep bad smells away.
+Baking soda is great for any place in your home where there might be an unpleasant smell.

 26. Carpet Deodorizer